alexander474/microservice-exam/README.md

 - [x] You need to make sure that all the major features in your application are executable from the frontend.
 - [x] Note: there is no requirement on the design of the pages.
 However, a bit of CSS to make the pages look a bit nicer will be appreciated and positively evaluated.

-- [ ] In the GUI, should be possible to...
+- [x] In the GUI, should be possible to...
 - [x] ... search/display existing users
 - [x] ... register a new user
 - [x] ... visualize the current user details
 - [x] ... create a new timeline message for the current user
-- [x] ... display all timeline messages of a user, sorted by time
+- [x] ... display all timeline messages of a user, sorted by time (Im sorting by id, this is incremental andi choose therefore to sort on id)
-- [ ] ... create/accept friendship requests
+- [x] ... create/accept friendship requests (Testing can verify this)

 #### B
 - [x] You MUST have security mechanisms in place to protect your REST APIs (e.g., although GET operations might be allowed to everyone, write operations like POST/PUT/PATCH do require authentication and authorization).